ilokesto/sicilian/README.md

 # What's new in sicilian@3.0.0

-* The new version of sicilian has improved its internal code structure and actively implemented techniques such as tree shaking.
-As a result, the bundle size has been reduced by up to three times compared to one of previous versions.
-* Semantics are important.
-Each feature and API is designed with a clear purpose and intent, enabling developers to write state management-related code in a more intuitive and intentional manner.
-API names and behaviors have been changed to be as intuitive as possible, minimizing ambiguity that could lead to mistakes.
-These semantic improvements not only enhance the way the code works but also improve the way it is read and understood, contributing to long-term maintainability and collaboration potential.
-* The createForm function has been renamed to createForm and now accepts a single object as an argument, which includes the initValue property.
+* The playDragon function has been replaced with the CreateForm class, which now accepts a single object as an argument with initValue as its property.
+* Sicilian now supports all types of input, including type="checkbox" and type="file".
+To achieve this, 'checked' has been added to validate, allowing validation to check whether an input is in a checked state.
-* The validateOn option has been updated to include the value 'change', allowing validation of input values to be triggered on every onChange event.
-However, this approach can impose a burden on the application, so it should be used with caution.
+* 'change' has been added to validateOn.
+This allows input values to be validated whenever the onChange event is triggered.
+However, using this method may impose a performance burden on the application, so caution is advised.

 &nbsp;